seongq/cascadingtwoflowmatching/readme.md

   ```bash
   python evaluate_cascading.py --test_dir <your_test_dataset_dir> --folder_destination <your_enh_result_save_dir> --ckpt <path_to_model_checkpoint> --N_second <num_of_time_steps_for_the_second_flow>
   ```

+"N_second" is the evaluation number of the numerical integration for the second flow.
+For the first flow, we set the number of evaluation to be 1.

 `your_test_dataset_dir` should contain a subfolder `test` which contains subdirectories `clean` and `noisy`. `clean` and `noisy` should contain .wav files.
 ## Citations / References